cesar-casf/books-list-back/README.md

     - Configure the "application.properties" file located in "src \ main \ resources"

-    - Edit the "application.properties" file with the Postgre, MySQL or other database settings(to use another database modify the dependencies in pom.xml).
+    - Edit the "application.properties" file with your Postgre credentials(to use another database modify the dependencies in pom.xml).

     - Run the "ListapiApplication.java" class